Bell Hill

 The Community Grants Program allocated over $260,000 in 2024 to 19 nonprofit and community organizations, all aimed at enhancing oral health education and access.
 Recipients are chosen based on their alignment with the Foundation’s mission, prioritizing underserved communities, especially children.

-For the 2025 program, applicants must propose innovative solutions that demonstrate potential measurable improvements.
-This focus not only fosters community support but also guarantees that all projects contribute meaningfully to enhancing oral health outcomes in Illinois.
+This focus not only fosters community support but also ensures that all funded projects contribute meaningfully to enhancing oral health outcomes in Illinois.

 Impact of Grant Funding on Oral Health